 The mothers will return to lay eggs on average between 3 and 6 times each season.
 It’s not every season that the mother will mate, so she might not return for 2-3 years.

 The turtle stewards from both Specto and from Ocean Spirits will leave the turtle babies to find their own way to the sea, as they will need to remember the beach in order for them to return at maturity to lay their own eggs.
 Only one of every one thousand babies reach adulthood and return to the beach to lay their own eggs.

 How to book your encounter with nature in Grenada

 If you would like us to book your once in a lifetime experience of an encounter with the leatherback turtles or even if you’d just like to know more, please get in touch.
-The turtle tour is just US$20.
+The turtle tour is just US$30 per person – does not include transfers to the beach and back to the hotel.

 Ocean Spirits is a non-profit with a focus on protecting the sea turtles that visit Grenada.
-They perform scientific research and provide a nationwide education on sea turtles for the communities of Grenada.
-To find out more about Ocean Spirits visit their website.
+They conduct scientific research and educate Grenada’s communities about sea turtles on a national scale.
+To find out more about Ocean Spirits, visit their website.
 Contact us if you want to know more about turtle watching in Grenada during your stay at Petite Anse Hotel.